Drinking Fennel Seed Water for Weight Loss

 - At first the seeds will float on the top, but by morning they will be engorged with water and will have sunk to the bottom.

 As with all things, drinking fennel water should be done in moderation.

-- Follow the recipe given and make one batch of 1 litre or 4 cups per day and sip throughout the day.
-Take your weight loss on a day by day basis.
+- Follow the recipe given and make one batch of 1 litre or 4 cups per day.
+Sip throughout the day.
+Take your weight loss on a day-by-day basis.